Bahrambe/hva-asv-assignment-3/README.md

 ##  HvA ASV :: Assignment 3 (v1)
 This is an introductory exercise about Continuous Integration.
-You will work with the Jenkins tool, and will create jobs to compile, package and deploy applications in a staging environment.
+You will work with the Jenkins tool, and will create jobs to compile, package and deploy applications in a staging environment. ddd

 ## Prerequisites
 You must have an IDE to work on this project.
 We recommend using the IntelliJ IDEA Community Edition.
 This IDE has good integration with Maven and JUnit.